beovideskevin/my2cents/README.md

 TO DO:
-Implement relationships and validations.
+Implement relationships and validations in the example.
-Tests with codeception
+Create tests with codeception